+Similar constraints arise in many other allocation scenarios.
+In the allocation of time slots across different activities, even if participants prefer multiple slots from the same activity, institutional rules often impose upper bounds on how many slots of each activity type a participant can receive.
+Likewise, in the allocation of medical resources among municipalities, resources may be divided into categories such as equipment, vehicles, and staff.
+Capacity and operational limitations then impose upper bounds on the number of resources from each category that a municipality can receive, naturally giving rise to category constraints.

-The addition of such constraints increases the complexity of the allocation problem, making it more challenging to achieve both efficiency and fairness.
-Indeed, Dror et al.~\cite{DrorFeSe23} observed that unlike the unconstrained setting, maximizing the product of utilities may fail to satisfy EF1 even when two agents have binary additive utilities; see Example 3 in their paper.
-A similar example actually shows that maximizing Nash welfare may fail to achieve EF$k$, defined as an allocation where the envy is required to disappear after removing at most $k$ items; see the construction in the proof of Theorem~5 by Cookson et al.~\cite{Cookson2025}.
-Shoshan et al.~\cite{ShoshanSeHa23} provided an example where no allocation satisfies both Pareto-optimality and EF1 under category constraints when agents have positive or negative utilities for the items.
+The addition of such constraints increases the complexity of the allocation problem, making it more challenging to achieve both efficiency and fairness. \citet{ShoshanSeHa23} provided an example where no allocation satisfies both Pareto-optimality and EF1 under category constraints when agents have positive or negative utilities for the items.
 Nevertheless, they demonstrated that a feasible allocation satisfying Pareto-optimality and EF$[1,1]$ (a relaxation of EF1) exists and can be efficiently computed for two agents.